joshlong-attic/bootiful-azure-article/bootiful-azure/README.md

 > cf push -p my.jar --no-start myapp
 ```

-Suppose you wanted to provision an instance of Microsoft SQL Server for your application, and you wanted to be able to reference that storage, logically, as `mydb`.
-Your session might look like this:
+Suppose you wanted to provision an instance of Microsoft SQL Server for your application, and you wanted to be able to reference that database, logically, as `mydb`.
+Your session might look like this.
+The following command would provision an instance of SQL Server, with parameters specified via inline JSON or a `.json` file path,  and  assign it a logical name `mydb`.

 ```shell
 > cf create-service azure-sqldb basic mydb -c '{"sqlServerName": "Bootiful"}'